 In Vietnam, moon bears, also known as Asiatic black bears, have been hunted for centuries for medicinal purposes.
 These animals are kept in captivity to extract their bile, which many believe is capable of increasing a man’s fertility.
 The Tam Dao Bear Sanctuary near Hanoi tracks, rescues, and rehabilitates moon bears, providing them with a safe place they can live in peace.

-The bear sanctuary
+The sanctuary for moon bears

-The Tam Dao Bear Sanctuary is operated by Animals Asia and has the capacity to house about 200 bears.
+The Tam Dao Bear Sanctuary is operated by Animals Asia and has the capacity to house about 200 moon bears.
 However, a big problem is that since these animals have grown in captivity, they are not likely to survive if released in the wild.
-As such, these bears are only safe as long as the organization is properly funded.
+As such, these moon bears are only safe as long as the organization is properly funded.
 In bear farms, the bile extraction procedure is extremely taxing on the creatures.
-Most of the bears end up catching diseases or getting tumors that eventually kill them.
+Most of the moon bears end up catching diseases or getting tumors that eventually kill them.
 And if they do survive, they become useless once old and are left to die in the cages.
 Those who live until old age are kept in small cages.

 While the ursodeoxycholic acid present in bear bile does offer some medicinal benefits, they are not so significant that these animals have to be treated in such a horrible way.
 There are several synthetic and natural medications available that do a much better job.
 However, the mythical status of bear bile ensures high demand, which makes it pretty difficult to end the trade.